Ditch On-Demand and Start a Pet Sitting Business

-Ten years ago, I decided to quit my full time job and become a full time dog walker and pet sitter.
-I’m not that old, but back in my day there was no Wag or Rover.
+Ten years ago, I decided to quit my full-time job to start a pet sitting business.
+When I started walking dogs there was no Wag or Rover.
 There was no way for me to dip my feet in the water while working accountant’s hours.
-Without getting into the weeds about overall level of competence at these companies, one thing is certain, if you want to pet sit, there is nothing stopping you.
+The issues at these companies are well documented.
+Issues aside, if you want to pet sit there is nothing stopping you.

 I talk to on-demand pet sitters all the time.
 Just this week I chased down a woman wearing a Wag shirt while screaming “Are you a pet sitter?”
 In retrospect, I’m surprised she didn’t shoot me with pepper spray.
-Thankfully, no chemical warfare was unleashed, but we did have a very interesting conversation.
+Thankfully she didn’t unleash any chemical warfare, but we did have a very interesting conversation.

 Do you want to go out on your own?
-Here’s a few tips to help transition from on-demand pet sitting to on-your-own pet sitting.
+Here are a few tips to help you start a pet sitting business.

 Call a Professional

 Before you start taking on clients of your own, call a professional.
 Actually, you should call three.
 First, you’ll want to consult a CPA.
 Preferably one who deals with business taxes.
 Together you can determine the best course of action for registering your business.
 This can have important implications down the road so you should understand the benefits and drawbacks of each option.
 Once you’re ready to register, you can do it yourself with a little online research, or there are companies that specialize in helping people with this.